Sestak was the representative for Pennsylvania’s 7th congressional district and was a Democrat. He served from 2007 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sestak is shown as a purple triangle. (analysis methodology)
+Sestak is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Sestak sponsored bills primarily in these issue areas:

 Armed Forces and National Security (27%) Taxation (13%) Government Operations and Politics (12%) Foreign Trade and International Finance (10%) Education (10%) Economics and Public Finance (10%) Commerce (9%) Health (8%)

 Sestak recently introduced the following legislation:

 - H.R.
 6141 (111th): Marcellus Shale On-the-Job Training Act of 2010

 - H.R.
 6121 (111th): Renewable Energy Investment Incentive Act of 2010